 Inspections: Inspectors may refuse to inspect portions of buildings occupied by individuals diagnosed with the COVID-19 virus, exposed to others with the virus, or display symptoms of illness.
-Anyone on an inspection site is asked to stay at least ten (6) feet away from County staff and have limited communication with them while they are on site.
+Anyone on an inspection site is asked to stay at least six (6) feet away from County staff and have limited communication with them while they are on site.
 Virtual inspections are now available.
-Any inspection that required interior access of an occupied structure will need to be performed via a Zoom meeting or postponed until further notice.
+Any inspection that requires interior access of an occupied structure will need to be performed via a Zoom meeting or postponed until further notice.

 Third Party Inspections: Anyone wishing to have inspections performed in the event that Powhatan County has to close for an extended period will need to have their preferred inspection agency approved prior to any closing.
 Please forward this information, in email, to the Building Official at email@example.com.
 Powhatan County Community Development Department expects to remain open as long as possible during this pandemic.